 Looking after the state of your home is hard work.
 But wouldn’t it be easier to maintain it if you knew the main reason behind all your basement problems?
 Well, we’ll let you in on a little secret.

-Hydrostatic pressure is the main bad guy of this story.
+Hydrostatic pressure is the villain of this story.
 When water comes into contact with your structural support, it changes its temperature.
-Furthermore, the materials begin to change size on a molecular level, adding serious stress that paves the way for cracks and holes.
+Furthermore, the materials start to expand and shrink on a molecular level, adding serious stress that paves the path for cracks and holes.